 We spent several hours exploring the ruins with stops at important buildings to learn their history.
 While numbers vary it has been suggested that Choquequirao is a much larger site than Machu Picchu but only about 30% of the ruins have been uncovered.
 There’s a ceremonial flat area where perhaps more than the odd animal sacrifice is said to have happened.

 After lunch at the ruins we continued for two hours down the mountain and ended up at camping on ancient Inca terraces – my favourite spot on the whole trip.

-Day 4: Pinchiunuyocc to the Maizal Campsite
+Day 4 on the Choquequirao trek: Pinchiunuyocc to the Maizal Campsite

 The day started with a gorgeous 70 minute descent to the Rio Blanco past moss-covered trees, cacti and grasses.
 Then the climbing started – three hours of non-stop huffing and puffing.